Can I Donate Blood?

 - Undergone dental surgery within the last 72 hours

-- A history of HIV/AIDS
+- A history of HIV/AIDS or have ever tested positive for HIV

 - Have hepatitis or have had close contact in the past year with someone who does